-[†] Current address: Dahlem Centre for Complex Quantum Systems, Freie Universität, 14195 Berlin, Germany where \hat{S}R^j (j = x, y, z) are the spin-1/2 operators on lattice site $R \in [0, N-1]$, N is the system size, J > 0 is the coupling energy, and Δ is the anisotropy parameter.
-As an archetype of an interacting spin chain, the short-range XXZ model has been extensively studied in various contexts such as a textbook example for theoretical techniques like bosonization, the Bethe ansatz [1, 37-39], many-body localization [40], as well as out-of-equilibrium dynamics in the context of integrable systems [41, 42].
-The short-range anisotropic XXZ chain $(\alpha \to \infty, i.e. \ \alpha^{-1} = 0)$ is integrable and can be exactly solved via Bethe ansatz [1, 38, 39].
+[†] Current address: Dahlem Centre for Complex Quantum Systems, Freie Universität, 14195 Berlin, Germany been extensively studied in various contexts such as a textbook example for theoretical techniques like bosonization, the Bethe ansatz [1, 31-33], many-body localization [34], as well as out-of-equilibrium dynamics in the context of integrable systems [35, 36].
+The short-range anisotropic XXZ chain $(\alpha \to \infty, i.e. \ \alpha^{-1} = 0)$ is integrable and can be exactly solved via Bethe ansatz [1, 32, 33].
 At equilibrium, it encompasses three phases: One finds a trivial, fully polarized, gapped ferromagnetic (FM) phase for $\Delta > 1$, a gapless paramagnetic XY phase for $-1 < \Delta < 1$, and a gapped antiferromagnetic (AFM) phase for $\Delta < -1$.
-While the phase transition from XY to FM is of first order, that from AFM to XY is conversely an infiniteorder phase transition of the Berezinskii-Kosterlitz-Thouless (BKT) type and no local correlation measure signals this phase transition [2, 38] highlighting the need for a global measure.
-Furthermore, an effective low energy description in terms of a conformal field theory (CFT) in the form of a Luttinger liquid can be applied in the paramagnetic phase when interactions are short-ranged [1, 37].
-Although long-range interactions break integrability, the Luttinger liquid description is still valid when including long-range interactions as long as one is interested in the low energy behavior and there exists a well-defined thermodynamic limit [37].
-This implies an effective shortrange description of the ground state properties in the gapless phase of the LRXXZ.
-The interplay of long-range interactions and continuous symmetry breaking (CSB) has been previously studied in the framework of conformal field theory while employing the renormalization group (RG) [43, 44].
-Hereafter we study the entanglement properties of the LRXXZ model (1) for $\alpha^{-1} > 0$ via density matrix renormalization group (DMRG) simulations [4].
+While the phase transition from XY to FM is of first order, that from AFM to XY is conversely a infiniteorder phase transition of the Berezinskii-Kosterlitz-Thouless (BKT) type and no local correlation measure signals this phase transition [2, 32] highlighting the need for a global measure.
+Furthermore, an effective low energy description in terms of a conformal field theory (CFT) in form of a Luttinger liquid can be applied in the paramagnetic phase when interactions are short-ranged [1, 31].
+Although long-range interactions break integrability, the Luttinger liquid description is still valid when including long-range interactions as long as one is interested in the low energy behavior and the thermodynamic limit is existing [31].
+This implies an effective short-range description of the ground state properties in the gapless phase of the LRXXZ.
+The interplay of long-range interactions and continuous symmetry breaking (CSB) has been previously studied in the framework of conformal field theory while employing the renormalization group (RG) [37, 38].
+Hereafter we study the entanglement properties of the LRXXZ model (1) for $\alpha^{-1} > 0$ via density matrix renormalization group (DMRG) simulations [39].
 We use the matrix product state (MPS) formulation and, unless otherwise stated, the DMRG calculations are performed using open boundary conditions with maximal bond dimension $\chi{\text{max}} = 250$.